Ire3DS4/Project_DRD/README.md

 )
 ```
 ![PCA variance](plots/PCA_variance.png)
+Notice that the first two PCs explain the 53.1% of the variance.

 ## Visualization and Analysis

 ### 9. Differential Methylation Analysis

 We identify differentially methylated positions (DMPs) between WT and MUT groups.
+Differential Methylation Analysis aims to identify changes in DNA methylation patterns between different conditions; DNA methylation, primarily occurring at CpG sites, can regulate gene expression and by comparing methylation levels between groups, it's possible to uncover epigenetic changes associated with diseases or other conditions.

 ```r
 # Define the Mann-Whitney test function